Satyam-Bhalla/Python-Scripts/README.md

 # python
-In this repo you can get many python scripts,games and projects.
+In this repo you can get many python scripts,games and projectfgjjs.